alexandrecoura96/quota-coin/README.md

 ```

 ## How to use the application
-When you start the application, you will see a Home Screen and enjoy =)
+When you start the application, you will see a Splash Screen and after this, only enjoy =)

+Data provided by CoinGecko.